-- The projected information is delivered to everyone intended.
+- The projected information gets delivered to everyone intended.

-- The information is easily understandable by the recipients.
+- The data is easily understandable by the recipients.

-- The recipients or the team, so as to say, should be encouraged to display/practice a certain level of communication skills.
+- The recipients or the team should be encouraged to display/practice a certain level of communication skills.

-Without their usual face to face interactions, the overall team performance will most likely take a major hit.
+Without their usual face to face interactions, the overall team performance will most likely take a significant hit.

-That is why having a functioning communication toolbox is perhaps one of the major requirements of a dispersed team.
+That is why having a functioning communication toolbox is perhaps one of the essential requirements of a dispersed team.
 A well-planned communication toolbox should at least have these basics:

-- A good video conference tool is a must for conducting video meetings among remote workers.
+- An excellent video conference tool is a must for conducting virtual meetings among remote workers.
 Some of the great tools for virtual teams to connect over is Zoom, Google Meet, or Google Hangouts.

-- A chat tool for a remote team to help continue their relationship building.
-Slack and Skype are extremely helpful for this very purpose.
+- A chat tool for a virtual team to help continue their relationship building.
+Slack and Skype are extremely helpful for virtual knowledge sharing.

-- A virtual meeting scheduling app such as Google Calendar so that team members can stay updated on each other’s schedules.
+- A virtual meeting scheduling app (such as Google Calendar) for remote team members to stay updated on each other’s schedules.

-- Document/Resources accessibility is a huge part of making remote work feasible.
+- Document/Resources accessibility is a massive part of making remote work feasible and to share information.
 Services to share documents are provided by many, but the more popular ones seem to be Google Drive and Dropbox.

 3. Track goals and commitments

-In a study of 70 virtual teams, almost 82% fell short of their goals and 33% rated themselves as largely unsuccessful.
+In a study of 70 virtual teams, almost 82% fell short of their goals, and 33% rated themselves as mostly unsuccessful.

-A huge part of this is because of the lack of the right productivity measures.
+A considerable part of this is because of the lack of the right productivity measures.
 Having a virtual team doesn’t throw accountability out of the window.
-In fact, now it’s even more relevant to business success.
+Now it’s even more relevant to business success.

-Thus, it’s essential that managers set certain goals and commitments to < remote workers.
+Thus, managers should set clear employee goals and commitments to achieve for remote workers.
 It is important to set SMART Goals and make sure that employees are aware of the expectations.
-It can also be facilitated by holding regular “status meetings”.
-Simultaneously, It is also equally necessary to have a certain system to asses the employees’ performance.
+It can also get facilitated by holding regular “status virtual meetings.”

 4. Appreciation matters!

 Now that we are collectively going through a pandemic, it’s necessary to acknowledge the positives more than ever.
-Any employee who is working through such times and managing to deliver good results should be appreciated timely and frequently.
+Any employee working through such times and managing to deliver excellent results should be appreciated timely and frequently.
 Even a few words of appreciation can turn the day around for most of the remote workers.

 5. The right leader